Experienced Phoenix Nursing Home Abuse Attorneys

 The nursing homes in the state of Arizona have both a legal and ethical obligation to care for the residents living in their facility.
 This care should be at such a high level that the residents at the nursing home should maintain the highest degree of physical and mental well-being possible.
 Working to prevent injuries and accidents should be one of the main concerns a nursing home has, but this is not always the case.
 If you believe your loved one is a victim of nursing home abuse contact our experienced Phoenix Nursing Home Abuse Attorneys today.

-In this country, there are nearly 16,000 nursing home operating at any given time.
+In this country, there are nearly 16,000 nursing homes operating at any given time.
 These facilities house nearly 3 million Americans.
 Each year, there are around 35,000 cases involving nursing home abuse and neglect.
 This abuse and neglect usually causes a senior citizen to be injured and, in some cases, can lead to death.
 If a nursing home is understaffed or the workers have not received adequate training on how to properly take care of the individuals in their care, accidents are bound to happen.
 Many of the nursing homes where this abuse and neglect takes place advertise they offer top-notch care, but in fact provide minimal supervision and care for their residents.

 While there are a number of government regulations dictating the type of care residents in these facilities should receive, this abuse and neglect are still quite common.
-The Phoenix nursing home abuse lawyers at Miller Kory Rowe LLP believes the only way to shine a light on cases of nursing home abuse and neglect is through aggressive litigation.
+The Phoenix nursing home abuse lawyers at Miller Kory Rowe LLP believe the only way to shine a light on cases of nursing home abuse and neglect is through aggressive litigation.

 When Can a Nursing Home Be Held Liable for Abuse and Neglect

 In order to win a judgment in a case like this, the Phoenix nursing home abuse attorneys at Miller Kory Rowe LLP will have to prove that the nursing home in question acted in a negligent manner.
-They will also need to show proof these negligent actions lead to the injuries in question.
+They will also need to show proof these negligent actions led to the injuries in question.
 The damages available in cases of nursing home neglect and abuse are:

 - Compensation to cover medical bills